geoschem/HEMCO/docs/source/config/basic-examples.rst

    order to reduce confusion with the :literal:`Cat` and :literal:`Hier` values.

-As described in :ref:`hco-data-coll`, all of the files contained between the brackets :literal:`(((MACCITY` and :literal:`)))MACCITY` will be read if you set the switch
+As described in :ref:`hco-cfg-data-coll`, all of the files contained between the brackets :literal:`(((MACCITY` and :literal:`)))MACCITY` will be read if you set the switch